botify-labs/numpypy/README.txt

 once to initialize the cffi cached shared objects as `root`

-For now, NumPyPy only works with Python 2, and is not complete.
+For now, NumPyPy does not work with PyPy3*, and is not complete.
 You may get warnings or NotImplemented errors.
 Please let us know if you get crashes or wrong results.

 If you do not have lapack/blas runtimes, it may take over 10 minutes to install, since it needs to build a lapack compatability library.
+However, you may later install upstream compatible runtimes, and NumPyPy should pick them up automatically the next time you run PyPy.

+Also note that the latest version of NumPyPy will probably not run in an older PyPy.
+Specifically, we require cffi 1.0 or later.
+Since cffi is baked into PyPy, you cannot update cffi in any version of PyPy (true as of Nov 2015) so there is no recourse but to update PyPy.

 ----------------------------------------